 Always include a signature with your full name and relevant contact information: your job title, company name, phone number, and email address.
 A complete signature makes it easy for recipients to contact you through other channels if needed.

-Proofreading is everything.
+Proofreading is fundamental.
 Even the best-written email loses credibility if it contains obvious errors.
 Always proofread your message before hitting send.

 Read your email out loud.
 This helps you catch awkward phrasing, run-on sentences, and missing words.
 Check for common mistakes: